NioTheFirst/ScType/README.md

 ScType is applying for:

 1. Available.
-ScType is publically available on [Github](https://github.com/NioTheFirst/ScType/tree/ICSE24Artifact).
+ScType is publically available on [Github](https://github.com/NioTheFirst/ScType).
 We have also provided a runnable image of the tool on [Dockerhub](https://hub.docker.com/repository/docker/icse24sctype/full/general) and provide instructions to pull and run below.

 2. Reusable.
 We provide the source code as well as an explanation to key components of ScType below.
-We also include detailed isntructions on how to reproduce the results obtained in the paper.
+We include detailed instructions on how to reproduce the results obtained in the paper.
+We also provide instructions for developers to leverage our tool.
+More detail can be found in the section "Build and Run from Source Code".
 Finally, ScType is built on top of Slither, a well-known open-source project.
+Using open-source code improves reusability by making the code easier to understand.

 # Introduction to the Repository